ufal/mrpipe-conll2019/README.md

 **ÚFAL MRPipe at MRP 2019: UDPipe Goes Semantic in the Meaning Representation Parsing Shared Task** paper.

-The sources are available under MPL licenses, unless specified otherwise.
+The sources are available under MPL-2 license, unless specified otherwise.

 The repository contains the exact sources used for the shared task.
 Running the code requires the original data, fastText embeddings and Bert multilingual